DreamMaoMao/mime-preview.yazi/README.md

 # mime-preview.yazi

-Enables the prview folder on the right pane of yazi to render theme colors. very quickly with almost no performance loss.
+Enables the preview folder on the right pane of yazi to render theme colors. very quickly with almost no performance loss.

 # Install